Eastchester Historical Society

 “America did not invent human rights.
 In a very real sense…human rights invented America.”

 The birth of the American nation, especially in those turbulent years just before, during, and after the American Revolution, took place as much in Westchester as any other place in America.
-Prominent founding fathers from Washington, Hamilton, Jay, Franklin, Revere, and John and Abagail Adams passed through, lived, or fought both with and against prominent local citizens in Westchester County.
+Prominent founding fathers from George Washington, Alexander Hamilton, John Jay, Benjamin Franklin, Paul Revere, and John and Abigail Adams passed through, lived, or fought both with and against prominent local citizens in Westchester County.
 Unlike places like Boston and Philadelphia, we have not adequately publicized Westchester’s contribution to the history of the United States.

 In the late summer of 1776, 32,000 British troops along with 400 ships were gathered off the south shore of Long Island.
 By the early fall of 1776, the British had taken control of New York City.
 British forces under General William Howe were pursuing Washington’s bedraggled Continental Army as it retreated to White Plains.
 On October 18, 1776, Howe was prevented from splitting American forces in half at the Battle of Pelham.
 At the critical Battle of White Plains, Washington was successful at preventing Howe from routing his exhausted army.